 A $1,000 scholarship to each of four selected high school seniors who are members in good standing of Fort Knox Federal Credit Union!

-- Completed application (PDF), including demonstrated record of community service and extracurricular activities
+- Application not yet available., including demonstrated record of community service and extracurricular activities

 - Proof of high school senior year grade point average